Cutaneous Electrogastrography (EGG)

 ADDITIONAL INFORMATION

-The published literature suggests that EGG is primarily used as a research tool in patients with a variety of disorders.
+The published literature suggests that EGG is primarily used as a research tool in individuals with a variety of disorders.
 Other studies continue to focus on the technical performance of the test, including the use of multichannel recording compared to single channel recording.
-No study was identified that elucidated the diagnostic performance of EGG in different populations of patients or how this information could be used to benefit patient management.
+There is a lack of high-quality studies that compare EGG with conventional diagnostic tools.
+Data are currently inadequate to determine how the results of EGG may improve health outcomes.

 SOURCES